mdvanes/mdworld-jackson/content/posts/2018-05-10-site-updated.md

 With the new setup, I can work with a modern and familiar stack e.g. Babel, React, TravisCI.
 I still believe in static site generation for blogs, and just like in Jekyll, adding a post in Gatsby is just a matter of adding a Markdown file with some frontmatter.
 But an improvement is that you can also drop React components in the pages dir that will be automatically picked up as pages.
 And it is even possible to add a React component inside a Markdown post.
-Try the button below and see the source for [this post](https://raw.githubusercontent.com/mdvanes/mdworld-jackson/master/content/posts/2018-05-10-site-updated.md).
+Try clicking the screenshots below for a simple lightbox feature and see the source for [this post](https://raw.githubusercontent.com/mdvanes/mdworld-jackson/master/content/posts/2018-05-10-site-updated.md).

-<hello-world></hello-world>

 For more information about the current stack, see the [about page](../about).